 Contact the Local Arts Agency Services staff at [email protected] for more information on starting a local arts agency.

-- Contact the Private-Sector Initiatives Coordinator for more information on starting a United Arts Fund.
+Contact the Private Sector Initiatives team for more resources and information on starting a United Arts Fund, including a start-up guide, feasibility study, and on-going consultation and support.

-Start a Business Volunteers for the Arts® Program
+Start a Business Volunteers for the Arts® or Employee Engagement Program

 Starting and Managing an Arts Education Program